 If you're not already familiar, futures and options are two of the most common types of financial contracts.
 Essentially, they allow investors to speculate on the future price of assets or protect themselves from potential losses.
 They are often considered to be at the risky end of the investing spectrum, not least because they can have leverage associated with them.
 In this blog post, we will discuss what futures and options are, and how to trade them.
+Of course, the primary thing to consider here is risk management - these are non-standard financial assets, and need to be treated as such.

 What are futures and options contracts and how do they work?